 Oklahoma City University has partnered with Family HealthCare and Minor Emergency Clinic to operate its campus health clinic in the Kramer School of Nursing's west wing.
 It serves the university and the broader community with family health care services.
+In addition to employees and students on a university health plan, the clinic accepts patients with most major insurance carriers and provides special pricing for the uninsured.

-The Clinic's hours are 8:30 a.m. to 5 p.m.
+Hours: 8:30 a.m. to 5 p.m.
 Monday through Friday.

-Appointments can be made by calling 405-373-2400.
+Appointments: Call 405-373-2400.